aman-jham/google-gradle-play-publisher-demo/README.md

-Gradle play Publisher Demo For building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata in google play console.
+Gradle Play Publisher Demo
 -----
+This is very useful plugin for building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata in google play console.